OxalisCommunity/oxalis-ng/doc/CEF-connectivity.md

 </StandardBusinessDocument>
 ```

-Example of sending to CEF-connectivity standalone URL using oxalis-standalone
+Example of sending to CEF-connectivity standalone URL using oxalis-ng-standalone
 ```bash
 java -classpath "standalone/*;as4/*" network.oxalis.ng.Main -cert ./cefsupportgw.cer -f payload.xml --protocol peppol-transport-as4-v2_0 -u "<replace with the URL in the email you received from CEF-EDELIVERY-SUPPORT>"
 ```